mmlab/WASABI2013-Website/content/index.md

 Welcome to the homepage of the WaSABi2014 EKAW workshop.

+*September 29, 2014*: WaSABi SI 2014 CANCELLED.
+We are sorry to inform you that this edition of WaSABi has been cancelled, due to a lack of submissions.
 *September 19, 2014*: Submission deadline extended until [*September 26st*](/submissions/)!

 ## The challenge